-Workshop 2: Cardiff Airport Aviation Representatives Workshop Date: 08/13/14 September 2021 Location: St Athan Aerodrome Participants: Devon and Somerset Condors NATS ATC Design Lead (Cardiff) UK GA (Gliding Association) NATS Airspace Change Specialist ACOG Cardiff Airport North Devon Hang Gliding & Paragliding Club Bristol Airport Osprey Consulting Exeter Airport Southwest Wales Soaring Club Cardiff Heliport Welsh Government, Aviation Authority & Policy University of Wales Air Squadron Wales Air Ambulance Output: Notes from this meeting were sent out and agreed by attendees Key themes arising ('you said'): Influence on design development ('we did'): A 'Point-Merge' airspace structure for arrivals Point-Merge structure is not justifiable for would cause excessive impacts on other Cardiff and has been ruled out airspace users Concern about additional Controlled airspace At this stage in the design process, it is too (CAS) and associated impacts on General early to determine whether changes to Aviation (GA) and military operations, including controlled airspace may be required.
-However, feedback on geographical constraints caused by the feedback highlighted specific regions which nearby hilly terrain in turn influenced the evaluation of each design option
+Workshop 2: Cardiff Airport Aviation Representatives Workshop Date: 08/13/14 September 2021 Location: St Athan Aerodrome Participants: Devon and Somerset Condors NATS ATC Design Lead (Cardiff) UK GA (Gliding Association) NATS Airspace Change Specialist ACOG Cardiff Airport North Devon Hang Gliding & Paragliding Club Bristol Airport Osprey Consulting Exeter Airport South West Wales Soaring Club Cardiff Heliport Welsh Government, Aviation Authority & Policy University of Wales Air Squadron Wales Air Ambulance Output: Notes from this meeting were sent out and agreed by attendees

-Workshop 3: Cardiff Airport Airlines Stakeholders Workshop Date: 12 October 2021 Location: Remote (Teams) Participants: Wizzair NATS ATC Design Lead (Cardiff) & Airspace TUI Change Specialist MoD Defence Airspace and Air Traffic Cardiff Airport Management (DAATM) Aeros Flight Training Output: Notes from this meeting were sent out and agreed by attendees Key themes arising ('you said'): Influence on design development ('we did'): The engaged-upon holds for Cardiff were mostly Additional holding location considered, south of the airport.
-There may be advantages in developed and added to the longlist (Hold 9) considering a hold to the north.
+Workshop 3: Cardiff Airport Airlines Stakeholders Workshop Date: 12 October 2021 Location: Remote (Teams)

+&lt;sup>1 A FASI-S Stakeholder design workshop was held on 10th August 2021.
+Due to time restrictions on the 10th August, a short follow-up workshop was held on 1st September 2021 to complete the design options, discussion from both workshops are combined.

+Participants: Wizzair

+NATS ATC Design Lead (Cardiff) & Airspace TUI

+Change Specialist MoD Defence Airspace and Air Traffic

+Cardiff Airport Management (DAATM)

+Aeros Flight Training

+Output: Notes from this meeting were sent out and agreed by attendees

 Stakeholders were thanked for their attendance and feedback on the initial Design Options.
-Cardiff Airport explained that this feedback would be analysed and reviewed against the draft Design Options and would assist with the Design Principle Evaluation and Initial Options Appraisal of the final Design Options which would be submitted to the CAA at the end of February 2022.
+Cardiff Airport explained that this feedback would be analysed and reviewed against the draft Design Options and would assist with the Design Principle Evaluation of the final Design Options which would be submitted to the CAA at the end of February 2022.

 A follow up engagement session with stakeholders was conducted in December 2021.
 Stakeholders were briefed on the updated Design Options following previous feedback, and any additional feedback was captured.
-This has been used to inform the qualitative assessment in this document, and in the Design Principle Evaluation and Initial Options Appraisal documents (uploaded to the portal alongside this document).
+This has been used to inform the qualitative assessment in this document, and in the Design Principle Evaluation document (uploaded to the portal alongside this document).